 On not going for the jugular

 Shweder is correct, and his reaction is certainly understandable.
-However, to phrase this in terms of a classic defense of cultural relativism left him open to backlash and the accusation from Harrison of “a kind of anthropological imperialism that would encase cultures in permafrost” (xxvii).
-He also missed the chance to go for the jugular and question a central premise from Harrison: “It is, for example, the cultural contrast between Western Europe and Latin America that I believe chiefly explains the success of the Marshall Plan and the failure of the Alliance for Progress” (xxxii).
+However, to phrase this in terms of a classic defense of cultural relativism left him open to backlash.
+Harrison accused him of “a kind of anthropological imperialism that would encase cultures in permafrost” (xxvii).
+Shweder also missed the chance to go for the jugular and question a central premise from Harrison.
+“It is, for example, the cultural contrast between Western Europe and Latin America that I believe chiefly explains the success of the Marshall Plan and the failure of the Alliance for Progress” (xxxii).

 Leaving aside the issue of how much Latin American history is intertwined with the history of Western Europe (note the word Latin), and leaving aside that the question of Marshall Plan success versus Alliance failure is actually much more complicated than this characterization, the simple fact is that comparing the Marshall Plan to the Alliance for Progress is like comparing a sit-down meal to circus peanuts.
 Never, ever, in the whole history of development initiatives has anything been done on the scale of the Marshall Plan, and the Marshall Plan was carried out in countries that had recently been at full productive capacity, industrial war machines.
 To take one example, Italy, with a population of 47million people in 1950, received 1.2 billion dollars in a four-year period from 1948-1951 (Wikipedia, Marshall Plan), or about $25/person.
 This can be compared to Colombia, which was supposed to be a “showcase” for the Alliance.
 Expenditure figures are more difficult to ascertain, but a generous back-of-the-envelope calculation would be about $108million spent in the early 1960s (with a large part of that in loans, not grants), for a 1960 population of about 15.5million people, or about $7/person (see From the Alliance for Progress to Plan Colombia).